Slicer/SlicerLungCTAnalyzer/README.md

 Affected total lung volume (infiltrated + collapsed total volume, % of total lung volume) <br>
 CovidQ (COVID-19 quotient: total affected lung volume [ml] /  functional lung volume [ml]) <br></i><br>
 Vessel volume is subtracted from right lung volume, left lung volume and total lung volume to compensate for this anatomic compartment.
-Intrapulmonary airways are not yet measured by CTLA and are not compensated for in the results. <br>
+Intrapulmonary airways are not yet measured by LCTA and are not compensated for in the results. <br>
 <br>
 <b>First Results</b><br>
 If used with sensible thresholds, LCTA is feasible, easy to use and reproducible.
 Spacial reconstruction of the segments yield impressive visual results.
 Running LCTA only takes 5-6 seconds, running LCTA with 3D reconstruction takes about 1-2  minutes.
 LCTA has been developed and tested with 3D Slicer V 4.11.200930.